 The results of the project have been published in Peatland Restoration and Ecosystem Services and the reports can be downloaded below.

-The Peatland Compendium website was managed by Moors for the Future Partnership from 2009 – 2016 and is now administered by the IUCN Peatland Programme.
+The Peatland Compendium website was managed by Moors for the Future Partnership from 2009 – 2016 and is now administered by the IUCN Peatland Programme in the form of the Peatland Projects Map.

 Partnership behind the Peatland Compendium: